 A champion of the underdog, and politically liberal, Nast would nonetheless turn a friend into a villain if he felt they didn’t further the progressive Radical Republicanism he adopted while employed at Harper’s.
 In New York City, Nast turned his scrutiny on many subjects.
 His blistering artistic output was controversial in his day.
 He caused a stir.
 He also tripled Harper’s circulation.

 Nast remains controversial today.
 His largest body of work, created in the post-Civil War era, reflects attitudes that are inconsistent with a more modern sensibility.
-When his name was placed in nomination for a 2012 induction into New Jersey’s Hall of Fame (Nast moved to Morristown New Jersey in part to escape threats from Tweed sympathizers) a campaign largely waged on the Internet doomed his induction, which was tabled.
+When his name was placed in nomination for a 2012 induction into New Jersey’s Hall of Fame (Nast moved to Morristown New Jersey in part to escape threats from Tweed sympathizers) a campaign largely waged on the Internet doomed his induction.

 I first learned about Nast when I began exploring my family’s genealogy on sites like Ancestry.com.
 My lineage is 75 percent potato famine Irish, 25 percent Bavarian.
 Raised in the Roman Catholic faith, if asked, my family identified ourselves as Irish-Catholic, but I grew up thinking we were just “American” like everyone else.
 I was unaware of the experiences of my immigrant ancestors.
 Nast was an immigrant also, arriving in the United States in 1846 at the age of six.
 As Germans, the Nast family joined the second largest wave of immigrants to New York, second only to the Irish.